 After the soaking and rinsing ritual, rinse again.
 It will have a much more pliable texture.

 Fill a large, deep skillet with a couple of cups or so of milk or cream, the bay leaves, anise pods, thyme, and onions.
 Bring just to the boil, reduce heat and simmer for 10 minutes or so to infuse the flavors.
-Place the prepared cod into its warm little bath, and add more milk or cream if needed, just to cover.
+Place the prepared cod into its warm little bath, and add more milk if needed, just to cover.
 Keep at a simmer for 10 minutes, but do not boil.
 Then cover and set aside to poach off the heat for a half hour.

 Drain, and flake the fish, removing any odd pieces of skin or bones, or discolored bits.
 The transformation will be remarkable.
 It will feel like flaked fresh fish!
 You can use the cod in many dishes at this stage, the cod cakes, in soups or stews, or the famous French dish brandade, a potato, salt cod, olive oil, and garlic spread.